 One of the best photography tips I can share is to think less about the technical aspects and more about the impact your photo has on the people who view it.
 While it’s important to understand the elements of exposure, those techniques won’t guarantee an emotional connection with your subject.
 Here are five ways to help you capture the moment that connects with your viewers.

 What makes a photograph art instead of a snapshot?
 Patience!
 Just because you want a photograph right now doesn’t mean the subject is ready for your right now.
 You may have to wait for a sunrise or sunset.
 You may have to wait for a bird to land on a post in the water.
 You may have to wait for the perfect wave to crash.
-Maybe – just maybe – you may have to wait for all of these elements to coincide to get a shot that no other photographer will get because they weren’t patient enough to let things happen.
+Maybe—just maybe—you have to wait for all of these elements to coincide to get a shot that no other photographer will get because they weren’t patient enough to let things happen.
 Maybe they weren’t patient enough to see what happened next.
-The world will unfold on its own schedule, so pick a good spot – be patient – and be ready to capture the moment.
+The world will unfold on its own schedule, so pick a good spot, be patient, and be ready to capture the moment.

 A big part of timing is knowing your subject.
-You need to know when is the optimum time for that subject to arrive in just the right place.
+You need to know the optimum time for that subject to arrive in just the right place.

 Your photos need to show a connection.
 Sometimes that means creating a connection between the subject and the view.
 In other cases, it means showing a connection with your subject and something important.
 That connection could be between people, such as a husband and wife or a mother and child.
 The connection could also be with a pet or a possession.